 3. Add a fashionable scarf or trendy jewelry.

 A boldly colored necklace or Pucci printed scarf are a bit too fashion-forward for a formal interview.
 Add these fun accessories to your interview attire for a whimsical look; just don’t forget to tone them down before your interview.
 Bonus: Compliments from your colleagues.

 In this case, it is all about what you don’t wear.
 If a formal suit isn’t in your office dress code, simply leave your jacket and tie off till the interview.
 Bonus: Comfort!
 Isn’t that enough?

-If you prefer to wear a coat to the office, opt for a more casual sportcoat or a cozy pullover.
+If you prefer to wear a coat to the office, opt for a more casual sports coat or a cozy pullover.
 These layers will instantly dress down your suit pants and button down.
 Bonus: Style points for mixing it up.

 3. Keep your shoes casual.